istio/enhancements/features/ingress-egress-gateway.md

 **Feature name:**

-Gateways: Ingress, Egress for all protocols
+Gateways: Ingress, Egress for gateways

 [//]: # (The name of the feature, e.g. Multiple control planes)